Chapter 1

 Can I import my Lodgify reviews?

-No, at the moment it is not possible.
+No, at the moment this is not possible.
 However, things may change in the future.
-Stay tuned to our blog!

 Do I need a Google My Business account?